ash-project/ash/documentation/topics/policies.md

 ## Important!

-Read and understand the {{link:ash:guide:Security}} guide before proceeding, which explains actors, how to set them, and other relevant configurations.
+Read and understand the [Security](/documentation/topics/security.md) guide before proceeding, which explains actors, how to set them, and other relevant configurations.

 ## Guide